Mental Health Reform Bill Sees Senate Introduction

 Key Takeaways:

-• Senators Hoeven and Duckworth introduced the Mental Health in Aviation Act to modernize FAA regulations, encouraging aviation professionals to seek mental health treatment without fear of repercussions.
+• Senators Hoeven and Duckworth introduced the Mental Health in Aviation Act to reform FAA regulations, encouraging aviation professionals to seek mental healthcare without fear of career repercussions and addressing the stigma surrounding mental health in the industry.

-• The bipartisan bill aims to achieve this by establishing annual reviews of FAA medical certification processes, enhancing mental health training for examiners, and allocating significant funds for expanding examiner capacity and public destigmatization campaigns.
+• The bipartisan legislation aims to modernize the FAA’s approach by establishing annual reviews of medical certification processes and mental health training for Aviation Medical Examiners (AMEs).

 See a mistake?
 Contact us.